-The Most Dangerous Ways To School
+The Most Dangerous Ways

 They climb up mountainous paths, swim across rivers or fight their way through icy wastelands with -50 degrees Celsius.
 Their path takes them through amazing natural landscapes, producing spectacular scenery for a very ordinary task.
 The participants, at times without shoes and for days at end, are mere students on their way to school.
 Everyday routine meets the spectacular.

 Each of us remembers their way to school.
 But how exciting would it have been, if you had ran through the African steppe, with crocodiles making occasionally appearances?
 Or when the school way had been a narrow path alongside a steep gorge dropping into a deep emptiness?

 “On the Way to School reminds us that education is a treasure, a path for a better future.”